 Each year the Zonta Club of Joliet Area offers various scholarships to local young women at area high schools in collaboration with Zonta International.
 Scholarships include:

-Local Scholarships Benefitting Joliet Area High School Students
+Local Scholarships Benefitting Joliet Area Students

 Scholarships for Senior High School Female Students

-Joliet Junior College Scholarships
+Joliet Junior College Endowed Scholarship

-In 2018, the Sue Bornhofen Culinary Arts Scholarship began awarding $500 to a female student in the culinary arts, who maintains a minimum 2.50 GPA.
+In 2018, the Sue Bornhofen Culinary Arts Annual Scholarship began awarding $500 to a female student in the culinary arts, who maintains a minimum 2.50 GPA.